 Quality sleep for the recommended eight hours a night is paramount to good health, and skin is no exception.
+It doesn’t hurt to have a great set of sheets, made with Nollapelli’s proprietary fabric blend either, to help you protect your skin.
 Read on to learn exactly what happens to your skin when you hit the pillow each night and how you could be doing damage to your complexion by missing out on the benefits of quality sleep.

 Your Body Is Restored

-After a long day, sometimes there’s nothing more satisfying than laying your head down on a soft, comfortable pillow and drifting off to sleep.
+After a long day, sometimes there’s nothing more satisfying than laying your head down on a soft, comfortable pillow and drifting off to sleep (a ritual that’s even more satisfying if your head is resting on one of Nollapelli's pillowcases).
 But while you dream, your body is hard at work restoring itself and preparing for the day ahead.

 There are several stages of sleep, but according to the National Sleep Foundation, the most important stages for your body and skin’s restoration are the third and fourth stages of the NREM (is this an acronym?
 Can you define it?) cycle.
 This deep sleep relaxes your muscles and is responsible for increasing blood flow, repairing and growing tissue and restoring energy.

 Collagen is the not-so-secret secret to flawless, youthful skin.
 According to Medical News Today, it’s the most abundant protein in our bodies and it’s responsible for holding our bodies all together.
 It’s in our bones, our muscles and, yes, in our skin.